YULIA PETRACHUK

 In 2007, Ms. Petrachuk appeared in the role of Mimi in Puccini's "La Boheme" in Ischia, Italy, as part of the Ischia Summer Music Festival.
 Later that same year, Ms. Petrachuk performed with the Vilnius Philharmonic Theater in Lithuania.

-In the States, Yulia worked with numerous opera and oratorio companies and festivals, such as Ash Lawn Opera Summer Festival (Charlottesville, USA), Leonard Nimoy Thalia Theatre (New York), Dicapo Opera Theater (New York, NY), Carnegie Hall (New York, NY), Bethesda Summer Opera Festival (Bethesda, MD), Vocal Production NYC (New York, NY), Opera Camerata in Washington DC, and Maryland Lyrica Young Artists Program (Bethesda, MD), Merkin Concert Hall at Kaufman Music Center (New York, NY), Friday Morning Music Club, Easton Choral Society in Easton, and many others.
+In the States, Yulia worked with numerous opera and oratorio companies and festivals, such as Ash Lawn Opera Summer Festival (Charlottesville, USA), Leonard Nimoy Thalia Theatre (New York), Dicapo Opera Theater (New York, NY), Carnegie Hall (New York, NY), Bethesda Summer Opera Festival (Bethesda, MD), Vocal Production NYC (New York, NY), Opera Camerata in Washington DC, Maryland Lyrica Young Artists Program (Bethesda, MD), Merkin Concert Hall at Kaufman Music Center (New York, NY), Friday Morning Music Club, Easton Choral Society in Easton, and many others.

-In 2018, Yulia joined the concert agency IMK (Vienna, Austria) and, since then, performed in many concerts and festivals such as Smetana Hall (Prague, the Czech Republic), Rossini Festival "Case Sonore" (Monteleone, Italy), festival Solo Belcanto Montisi (Montisi, Italy), Teatro Annibal Caro (Civitanova Alta, Italy), Vienna Konzerthaus and Musikverein Golden Hall (Vienna, Austria), Kulturhaus Gotha (Germany), Vienna Muth Hall (Austria), Klagenfurt Konzerthause (Austria), Radio Orpheus (Moscow, Russia), the Festival of contemporary music Européen Voix étouffées (Strasburg, France), Musikverein Graz (Austria), and many others.
+In 2017, Yulia restarted her European career with the role of Donna Anna in Mozart’s opera “Don Giovanni” at the Vienna Music Festival in Vienna, Austria.
+Since then soprano performed in many concerts and festivals with such organizations as Smetana Hall (Prague, the Czech Republic), Rossini Festival “Case Sonore” (Monteleone, Italy), festival Solo Belcanto Montisi (Montisi, Italy), Teatro Annibal Caro (Civitanova Alta, Italy), Vienna Konzerthaus and Musikverein Golden Hall (Vienna, Austria), Kulturhaus Gotha (Germany), Vienna Muth Hall (Austria), Klagenfurt Konzerthause (Austria), Radio Orpheus (Moscow, Russia), the Festival of contemporary music Européen Voix étouffées (Strasburg, France), Musikverein Graz (Austria), Zaryadye Hall, International House of Music and Helikon Opera theater in Moscow, Hermitage theater in St. Petersburg, and many others.